 The excellence of the support we provide for staff has been assessed and recognized at both unit and individual level.
-At the unit level, we were one of the first six CS departments to be recognized by the Athena Swan Bronze Award (Imperial, QMUL, UCL, Soton, York), only one has the higher Silver (Belfast).
-Two EECS members are shortlisted for this year's WISE awards (Martin and Brown).
-Martin's 2012 CBE citation includes her work on assisting early career researchers and women in Computer Science.
-Our success in gaining individual fellowships is built on the support we offer our staff in career development.
+At the unit level, we are one of only 3 EE "departments" currently recognized by the Athena Swan Bronze Award (QMUL, Soton, York), only one has the higher Silver (Belfast).